 Policy 1300.05 requires all staff members to immediate report all knowledge, suspicion, or information regarding allegations of sexual abuse or sexual harassment.
-The staff member who receives the initial report, regardless of how it was reported, or if the staff member was witness or is suspicious of inappropriate behavior, will complete a PREA Report Form and submit it to the PREA Compliance
+The staff member who receives the initial report, regardless of how it was reported, or if the staff member was witness or is suspicious of inappropriate behavior, will complete a PREA Report Form and submit it to the PREA Compliance Manager.

-Manager.
 The staff member may also report the incident privately to the PREA Coordinator.
 The in house report number given to the residents is also given to the staff and goes directly to the PREA Coordinator.

-The auditor interviewed both targeted and random staff during the onsite visit.
-The staff interviewed discussed their understanding of immediately reporting allegations or suspicions of sexual abuse and sexual harassment.
-All staff state they would immediately report the information to their supervisor or directly to the PREA Coordinator.
+The staff are aware that they have an obligation to report any suspicions or any

+information they receive about sexual abuse and sexual harassment to their immediate supervisor, the facility PREA Compliance Manager, or the agency PREA Coordinator.
+Staff report they were trained on the reporting process during orientation and during monthly back-to-basics training.

+Review:

+Policy and procedure

+Resident handbook

 PREA posters

 PREA report form

+Investigation reports

 Outside agency report test

+Interview with residents

+Interview with staff
-115.252 Exhaustion of administrative remedies

-Policy 1300.03 state that residents have the right to file a grievance on any condition within the facility, without fear of reprisal from staff.
+115.252 Exhaustion of administrative remedies Auditor Overall Determination: Meets Standard Auditor Discussion Policy 1300.03 state that residents have the right to file a grievance on any condition within the facility, without fear of reprisal from staff.
 Residents may file emergency grievances for any claim regarding an allegation of sexual abuse.
-The procedure includes:

-- Outlining the grievance procedure in the resident handbook - Explaining the grievance procedure during resident orientation - Post a copy of the grievance procedure in a place accessible by residents in each facility - The facility will maintain a copy of the grievance report, documentation of grievance resolution, and copies of responses given to the resident

-An emergency grievance is a grievance that alleges sexual abuse.
-The procedure for an emergency grievance includes:
+The procedure includes: Outlining the grievance procedure in the resident handbook Explaining the grievance procedure during resident orientation Post a copy of the grievance procedure in a place accessible by residents in each facility The facility will maintain a copy of the grievance report, documentation of grievance resolution, and copies of responses given to the resident An emergency grievance is a grievance that alleges sexual abuse.
+The procedure for an emergency grievance includes: No imposed time limit on when a resident may submit a grievance regarding an allegation of sexual abuse Residents are not required to use an informal grievance process or to otherwise attempt to resolve, with staff, an allegation of sexual abuse

-- No imposed time limit on when a resident may submit a grievance regarding an allegation of sexual abuse Residents are not required to use an informal grievance process or to otherwise attempt to resolve, with staff, an allegation of sexual abuse - The agency will issue a final agency decision on the merits of any portion of a grievance alleging sexual abuse within 90 days of the initial filing - Computation of the 90 days will not include time consumed by residents in preparing any administrative appeal - The agency may claim an extension of time to respond for up to 70 days, if the normal time period for responses is insufficient to make an appropriate decision.
+- The agency will issue a final agency decision on the merits of any portion of a grievance alleging sexual abuse within 90 days of the initial filing - Computation of the 90 days will not include time consumed by residents in preparing any administrative appeal - The agency may claim an extension of time to respond for up to 70 days, if the normal time period for responses is insufficient to make an appropriate decision.
 The agency will notify the resident in writing of any such extension and provide a date by which a decision will be made - At any level of the administrative process, including the final level, if the resident does not receive a response within the allotted firm for a reply, including any properly noticed extension, the resident may consider the absence of a response to be a denial at that level - The agency can discipline residents for bad faith allegations of sexual abuse